 Happy New Year!
-If you’re a small business owner, you’ve been resilient this year and certainly have the battle scars to prove it.
-But the good news is the transition from December to January always brings a fresh start.
-A new hope paired with exciting opportunities to try different techniques that help build your brand and grow your customer base.
+If you’re a small business owner, you’ve been resilient this past year and certainly have the battle scars to prove it.
+But the good news is the transition from December to January always brings a fresh start: a new hope paired with exciting opportunities to try different techniques that help build your brand and grow your customer base.

 Marketing your brand and services will be more important this year than ever!
 But this doesn’t need to be a huge overhaul of your current content marketing or website strategies.
 You can start small and grow from there.

 To help you get started, here are 5 effective marketing goals you can easily incorporate into your 2021 plan.

 Depending on your budget, here are some helpful tips on how to spend smart on your 2021 PPC campaigns:

 - Focus on your core business and only utilize keywords for your specific products/services.

 - It’s okay to start slow.
 Don’t overextend your campaigns.

 - Make sure one campaign is working before adding another.